AdrienBourges/Transcendence/README.md

 ## Known Limitations / Possible Improvements

 - The local HTTPS certificate is intended for development/demo use.
-- Some polling-based frontend refresh behavior could be optimized.
+- Some features could be added (group chat, clusters status ...)
-- Some feature areas can still be refined in terms of UX polish and error feedback.
-- Production deployment would require stronger environment separation and certificate management.

 ---